- Gifts of cash to a registered charity by individuals

 The charity may also like to keep track of how much tax is reclaimable, by multiplying the amount received to date by 20/80.

-As with all record keeping, the organisation will need to make sure it meets the requirements of the Data Protection Act - please see Making Music Information Sheet 32 for more details.
+As with all record keeping, the organisation will need to make sure it meets the requirements General Data Protection Regulations 2018 - please see our detailed guidance for more details.

 The Charity must ensure that a Gift Aid declaration has been received from all donors.
 These declarations should be kept on file by the group, and may be inspected by HMRC on demand.